- Overview: Slovakia

 - Contractor vs. employee: which is better?

-Getting your business up-and-running in Slovakia can be challenging, especially if you do not speak the native language.
+Getting your business up and running in Slovakia can be challenging, especially if you do not speak the native language.
 Establishing your own business entity in Slovakia is an option to be considered as you expand abroad.
-But before you invest valuable resources in setting up business in Slovakia, you should be fully aware of the risks involved.
+But before you invest valuable resources in setting up a business in Slovakia, you should be fully aware of the risks involved.

-Acumen’s Global PEO and Payroll solution was designed especially for companies like yours, to smooth the way for quick, easy and risk-free business operations in Slovakia, without having to establish a legal business entity.
+Acumen’s Global PEO and Payroll solution was designed especially for companies like yours to smooth the way for quick, easy, and risk-free business operations in Slovakia without establishing a legal business entity.

 Why Partnering with Global PEO Is a Win-Win Solution For Businesses